 Board meetings and burnouts don’t exactly go together, but you can still wear a dress shirt that does double duty.
 Ministry of Supply created the Apollo to help regulate body temps, whether you’re getting grilled by the boss or pulling away from the grille of an 18-wheeler.
 The moisture-wicking poly fabric is also cut to move with you, keeping things tucked in when you’re tucked for speed or spreadsheet work.

 Sena SMH5 Bluetooth Headset and Intercom

 Concentration is key when you’re riding, but that doesn’t mean you can’t communicate while en route to your job.
 The SMH5 allows you to go handsfree via 3.0 Bluetooth stereo to let your team know you’re ready for the meeting and that you also just dusted a sports car.
-Plus, you can get voice nav instructions if that meeting is off-site.
-If you happen to have work riding buddies, the two-way intercom feature lets you communicate for optimal group safety.
-If you choose to listen to music, just try not to crank the volume all the way you up, even if it is “Leader of The Pack”.
+Plus, you can get voice-nav instructions if that meeting is off site.
+If you happen to have coworkers as riding buddies, the two-way intercom feature lets you communicate for optimal group safety.
+If you choose to listen to music, just try not to crank the volume all the way you up, even if it is “Leader of the Pack.”